gradle/gradle/subprojects/docs/src/docs/release/notes.md

-        id 'java'                               // Resolved from the Gradle Distribution. id 'org.public.plugin' version '1.2.3'  // Resolved from the Gradle Plugin Portal. id 'com.mycompany.secret' version '1.0' // Resolved from your private maven repository. id 'com.partner.silly' version '2.0'    // Resolved from your partner's ivy repository.
+        id 'java'                               // Resolved from the Gradle Distribution. id 'org.public.plugin' version '1.2.3'  // Resolved from the Gradle Plugin Portal. id 'com.mycompany.secret' version '1.0' // Resolved from your private maven repository. id 'com.partner.helpful' version '2.0'  // Resolved from your partner's ivy repository.
     }

 The repositories are consulted in the order in which they were specifed in the `pluginRepositories {}` block.

-To be able to resolve a plugin's implementation jar from just the specification of its `id` and `version` in an ivy or maven repository, we require that a special *Plugin Marker* artifact also be published to the repository.
-This artifact has the coordinates `pluginId:pluginId:version` and will be automatically published if you use the `maven-publish` or `ivy-publish` plugins in combination with the `java-gradle-plugin` plugin when publishing your plugin to your custom repository.
+To be able to resolve a plugin's implementation jar from just the specification of its `id` and `version` in an ivy or maven repository, we require that a special [Plugin Marker Artifact](userguide/plugins.html#sec:plugin_markers) also be published to the repository.
+This artifact has the coordinates `pluginId:pluginId.gradle.plugin:version` and will be automatically published if you use the [maven-publish](userguide/publishing_maven.html) or [ivy-publish](userguide/publishing_ivy.html) plugins in combination with the [java-gradle-plugin](userguide/javaGradle_plugin.html) plugin when publishing your plugin to your custom repository.
 For example:

     version = 1.0
-    name = "secretPlugin"
     group = "com.mycompany"

     plugins {